lukejacksonn/servor/README.md

 ## Features

-The motivation here was to write a package from the ground up with no dependencies; using only native node and browser APIs to do a specific task with minimal code.
+The motivation here was to write a package from the ground up with no dependencies; using only native, node and browser APIs to do some specific tasks with minimal code.

 - 🗂 Serves static content like scripts, styles, images from a given directory
 - ♻️ Reloads the browser when project files get added, removed or modified